-"The Mekong Dominion has decided to withdraw from the Treaty of Coronado.
-All Peacekeepers have been immediately recalled."
+"The Mekong Dominion is withdrawing from the Treaty of Coronado.
+All Peacekeepers have been recalled immediately."

 Yet he didn't seem at all surprised.

 "Come on in," Jack said quietly as he opened the door fully.
 She entered and followed him into his living room, where the rest of the command officers of the Hong Kong Crusaders were gathered.
-Steve Brooks and Gabriel Koenig were seated in chairs talking quietly to each other, while Danielle Gibson, Geoff Peale and Larry Sullivan were stretched out on a couch.
-They all turned to Jack as he entered the room and said, "Well, folks, the other show dropped."
+Steve Brooks and Gabriel Koenig were seated in chairs talking quietly to each other, while Danielle Gibson, Geoff Peale and Larry Sullivan sat on a couch.
+They all turned to Jack as he entered the room and said, "Well, folks, the other shoe has dropped."

 Steve looked at Helena as she entered the room, then at Jack.
 "The Dominion's leaving, too?"

 Jack nodded, and the group erupted with curses and shouts.
-Jack let them vent for a moment, then held up his hands and yelled over the din, "All right, all right, let's settle down, people."
-As the noise subsided, he continued, "We figured this was going to happen, and unfortunately we were right.
+Jack let them vent for a moment, then held up his hands and yelled over the din, "All right, all right, settle down, come on now."
+As the noise subsided, he continued, "We figured this was going to happen, and it sucks that we were right.
 Now let's figure out what to do next."
 He turned to Helena, and in answer to the question on her face said, "We received word this morning that the United Mercantile Federation is also withdrawing from the Treaty and recalling all of its personnel.
-We rather figured the Dominion would follow suit."
+At this point, we were waiting for you."

 "It's worse for the Flying Circus," Gabriel remarked.
 "A full third of their personnel are from one nation or the other.
-They'll have to scrounge a lot of their ground crews and support specialists from Coronado Aerospace and other civilian aircraft firms.
-I'll have to do the same thing for some of my maintenance crews, but we're not as dependent on foreign personnel."
+They'll have to make deals with Coronado Aerospace and other companies for ground crews and support specialists.
+So will we, but we don't have as many foreign personnel."

 "Sweet Prophet, we're in trouble," Geoff muttered.

-"In trouble or not, it doesn't change the fact that they're leaving, and that the Governor wants a report by oh-nine-hundred hours on how we're going to handle it," Jack said as he paced back and forth across the room.
+"In trouble or not, they're still leaving, and the Governor wants a report by oh-nine-hundred hours on how we're going to handle it," Jack said as he paced back and forth across the room.
 "Okay.
 Most of these personnel are assigned here as infantry, right?"

 "Yes, sir," Danielle affirmed.
 "They're mostly Peacekeeper Constables or infantry from the UMF Army, spread out amongst our armored cav troops."